KDRS-SA/search-and-view-docs/_docs/ruby/examples.md

 ---

 # Examples
-These are som frequently used code snippets for the custom view.
+These are som frequently used code snippets for the ruby view.
 {: .fs-6 .fw-300 }

 # Table of Contents